painting a room

 using a heat gun to remove tape

 Sometimes painter’s tape refuses to come off cleanly without a long struggle.
-Here’s a technique that will help:
+Here’s a technique that helps:

-1. Make sure the surface has completely dried out before you attempt to remove any tape.
+1. Ensure the surface has completely dried before attempting to remove any tape.

 2. Using a hairdryer, blow warm air onto the painter’s tape.
 Wait until the tape is warm but not hot.